This Day In Music: January 30

 January 30, 1989 ~ Blues-rock, roots rock singer, guitarist, songwriter Samantha Fish born in Kansas City, Kansas, USA ~ Sister of singer Amanda Fish.
 Draws from blues, rock, country, R&B and bluegrass.
 Cites Bonnie Raitt, Stevie Ray Vaughan, Tom Petty and the Rolling Stones as influences.
 First gained attention with her 2009 Live Bait album and has been recording steadily since.
 Has worked with Cassie Taylor, Dani Wilde, Devon Allman, Mike Zitto, Luther Dickinson, and others

 January 30, 1984 ~ Scott Ramon Seguro Mescudi, commonly known as rapper, singer, songwriter, actor Kid Cudi, born in Cleveland, Ohio, USA ~ Rose to fame in 2008 with his debut single Day 'n Nite, included on his 2009 full-length debut album Man On The Moon (The End Of Day).
 Has recorded steadily since to commercial success and critical acclaim.
-Has collaborated with Kanye West, Common, MGMT, Ratatat, King Chip, Too $hort, Pharrell Williams, Travis Scott, Eminem, David Guetta, Snoop Dogg, Rihanna, Steve Aoki, and others
+Has collaborated with Kanye West, Common, MGMT, Ratatat, King Chip, Too $hort, Pharrell Williams, Travis Scott, Eminem, David Guetta, Snoop Dogg, Rihanna, and Steve Aoki

 January 30, 1984 ~ Folk singer, banjoist, actor Luke Kelly passed away in Dublin, Ireland ~ Regarded by some as one of Ireland's greatest folk singers.
 Co-founded the Dubliners, serving as co-lead singer alongside Ronnie Drew from 1962 through 1983 with a temporary hiatus in 1964.
 The band is known for their energetic stage presence and scored chart success with singles such as Seven Drunken Nights, Black Velvet Band, Hand Me Down My Bible, Free The People and The Irish Rover, the latter a collaborative single with the Pogues ~ Kelly was born in 1940